3D CAD Software Comparison Blog Series: Starting the Motorcycle Frame Design in Solidworks™

 Solidworks™ Extrude Command

-Firstly, we created the motorcycle frame bottom rail from a 2D sketch of two concentric circles (to simulate the tube profile and wall thickness).
+First, we created the motorcycle frame bottom rail from a 2D sketch of two concentric circles (to simulate the tube profile and wall thickness).
 We extruded it to a specified length of 20 inches.
 Solidworks™ represents the length with the parameter D11, visible in the figure.
 See Fig. 2.
 This parameter can be changed, hence the term “parametric design.”
+As Mechanical Engineering Consultants we have many tools available to perform the most intricate of designs.

 Fig. 2 – Motorcycle Frame Bottom Rail via Extrude Command